go site Pentair’s latest automation innovation, the IntelliConnect Control and Monitoring System, was...

 Besides having a solid scientific basis, we tested the X-Factors against 905 actual pool permits issued in the city of Dallas, Texas, over the last two years.
 Both the new owner profile and the geographic locations matched X-Factor projections with 99 percent accuracy.
 For example, Figure 2 shows the location of the top 62,986 inground pool prospects in the 13-county Dallas–Fort Worth metroplex.

-Figure 2 – Inground Pool Prospects by Zip Code, Dallas – Fort Worth metroplex
+click Figure 2 – Inground Pool Prospects by Zip Code, see url Dallas – Fort Worth metroplex

 It is easy to get mentally swept away by the digital world.
 But there is value in re-thinking existing communication models based on the development of Xmente’s intelligent, evidence-based address lists.
 With almost 100 percent reach and an average open rate of nearly 80 percent, direct mail is clearly the optimum choice.
 No digital or traditional mass media method can approach that.
 Those who are not using direct mail because they believe it is dead are missing a huge opportunity.
 Maybe it is time to start zigging while everyone else is zagging.